American Made Furniture vs Imports

-But in the 1960’s and 70’s many of America’s big furniture makers (like Ethan Allen, Broyhill, Thomasville and Lane) started to move their operations overseas and superior quality became a thing of the past (along with hundreds of thousands of American jobs).
+But in the 1960’s and 70’s many of America’s big furniture makers (like Ethan Allen, Broyhill, Thomasville and Lane) started to move operations overseas and quality took a hit (along with American jobs).
 Prices fell dramatically.
 Instead of preserving our grandparents heirloom quality wooden furniture for our homes, we began buying cheap, trendy furniture imports and replacing them frequently as breakage occured.

 Fast forward to 2013 when home owners are getting tired of cheap imported furniture that ends up on the curbside in 5 years.
 And they’re worried about the health effects of toxic flame retardants and formaldehyde that come standard with imports.
 Especially in households with children, it is simply not worth the risk.

 Families are coming back to American made natural wood furniture with non-toxic finishes.
 Yes the furniture is more expensive up front, primarily because the American worker is paid a livable wage (as compared to wages that often amount to just a few dollars/day in Asia).
 But the high quality and environmental integrity of American made furniture is winning customers over.
 In fact, many brands are offered with a lifetime guarantee, indicative of the superior value of American made furniture over time.

 What kind of furniture is in your home?
 Where was it made?
 Is it time to rediscover the real thing?
 Learn more about American made, natural wood furniture on the sustainability section of our website.